jamiewessels/Philly_Food_Access/README.md

 * Compared medians instead of means due to presence of several outliers (right-skewed)
 * Relied on boostrapping because distributions were not normal
 * For each bootstrap sample, I plotted the difference in medians (high poverty - not high poverty)
-* Calculated the 95% confidents interval for the difference in medians (see dashed lines at the 2.5 and 97.5 percentiles)
+* Calculated the 95% confidence interval for the difference in medians (see dashed lines at the 2.5 and 97.5 percentiles)

 *Conclusion: Areas with poverty levels above 20% have a lower percentage of HPSS stores than areas with poverty levels above 20% (with 95% confidence)*